Skip to main content

 A graveside service is a ceremony held at the burial site, usually just before interment.
 It may be the only service or may follow a funeral held elsewhere, and is often shorter and more intimate, with readings, prayers, or final words at the grave.

 Also called a committal service, it marks the moment the body is laid to rest.
-Mourners typically gather around the grave, and the officiant may lead brief readings or remembrances.
+Mourners typically gather around the grave under a tent or canopy, and the officiant may lead brief readings, prayers, or remembrances before the casket is lowered.
+Services run from a few minutes to around half an hour.

 See also